 silvopastoral restoration in Colombia, more videos can be found on our Youtube page.

-The RIFA program will be accepting expressions of project interest between January 8th and February 8th, 2019.
-Final applications should be turned in by March 4th 2019.
+The RIFA program will be accepting fellowship applications until March 8, 2019.
 To be eligible for a RIFA fellowship, you must be enrolled in a graduate program at a University of California campus through the end of your fellowship period.

 - Fellows must correspond regularly with their hosts and mentors.